 Q13.
-If Warmambool City Council was going to get in touch with you to inform you about Council news and information and upcoming events, which ONE of the following is the BEST way to communicate with you?.
+If Warrnambool City Council was going to get in touch with you to inform you about Council news and information and upcoming events,

 Base: All respondents aged under 50.
 Councils asked State-wide: 39 Councils asked group: 6 Note: 'Social Media' was included in 2019.